 As biodynamics grows and develops across the continent, the need is beginning to be felt for more advanced courses and training opportunities that can meet the need of different audiences, such as advanced farm management courses for CSA farmers or crop and livestock farmers or winegrowers.
 Advanced training is also needed in the area of the production and use of the biodynamic preparations.
 Designing and delivering curricula in these areas will be a key role of the biodynamic educators collaborative described below.

 We are fortunate to have many gifted farmers, consultants and educators teaching biodynamics at this time, but by and large, they are each working quite independently or in small regional groups, developing highly individualized approaches.
 While this individualization is healthy and important, we identified a desire and need for more opportunities for collegiality and cooperation.
 We also heard from many people a desire to strengthen the connection of biodynamics to its anthroposophical foundations.
-In 2013 we launched the Biodynamic Educators, Collaborative, a learning community of biodynamic educators from across North America that will foster collegiality, identify and nurture best practices, and encourage a deepening and cross-fertilization of philosophy, principles and practices among the group.
-This group, and its members, can also act as a kind of loose knit faculty that can support all of the above described efforts.
+In 2013 we launched the Biodynamic Educators Collaborative, a learning community of biodynamic educators from across North America created to foster collegiality, identify and nurture best practices, and encourage a deepening and cross-fertilization of philosophy, principles and practices.
+This group, and its members, are also acting as a kind of loose knit faculty that can support all of the above described efforts.

 The BDA’s biennial conference is a key opportunity to address many of our educational and community building goals, and will be a kind of nexus point for all of the above efforts.
 Already in the 2012 conference we have incorporated: